 You can ask questions, find the latest information, report issues, and find answers on the Power BI community thread related to ArcGIS Maps for Power BI.

 If you have a suggestion for an improvement, please submit it to Power BI's ideas list.

 Managing use of ArcGIS Maps for Power BI within your organization

-User options In Power BI Desktop, users can stop using ArcGIS Maps for Power BI by disabling it on the security tab in Options.
+In Power BI Desktop, users can stop using ArcGIS Maps for Power BI by disabling it on the security tab in File > Options and settings and then select Options > Security.
 When disabled, ArcGIS Maps will not load by default.

-Tenant admin options In PowerBI.com, tenant administrators can prevent all tenant users from using ArcGIS Maps for Power BI by disabling.
+In PowerBI.com, tenant administrators can prevent all tenant users from using ArcGIS Maps for Power BI by disabling the option from Settings > Admin Portal > Tenant settings.
 When this happens, Power BI will no longer see the ArcGIS Maps for Power BI icon in the visualizations pane.